CoolBitX-Technology/sygna-bridge-sample/README.md

 ## Custom Implementation

-You should implement following sections (marked with `@todo`) before starting the server:
+You should implement following sections (marked with `@todo`) before starting the server.

 ### Validation and Storage of Transfer Originator's Private Data